US STOCKS-Wall St dips on earnings, but set to end week strong

 With the ECB stimulus details known, U.S. corporate earnings will likely be the primary driver of trading over the next few weeks.
 A number of bellwether names have already disappointed, with revenue being a particular area of concern.

 United Parcel Service Inc gave a fourth-quarter earnings outlook that was below expectations, citing a disappointing performance in U.S. domestic ground shipments.
-Shares slumped 9.8 percent to $103.08 while FedEx Corp, which affirmed its outlook on Friday, lost 2.2 percent to $177.40.
+Shares slumped 9.7 percent to $103.21.

 A pair of Dow components reported tepid results.
 McDonald's Corp reported a drop in fourth-quarter comparable sales, though the decline was narrower than expected.
 General Electric Co reported lower sales in its oil and gas unit, though overall earnings rose.